Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Two_Pointers/notes.md

             // push that array to our results array. resArr.push([ inputArr[idx], inputArr[lPtr], inputArr[rPtr]]);

-            // Because we do not want duplicates we must move both pointers from their current positions. lPtr++;
+            // Then, because we do not want duplicates, we must move both pointers from their current positions. lPtr++;
             rPtr--;

-            // Also we will continue moving the lPtr up as long as we find duplicate values while(lPtr < rPtr && inputArr[lPtr] === inputArr[lPtr-1]){
+            // We will continue moving the lPtr up as long as we find duplicate values at that pointer while(lPtr < rPtr && inputArr[lPtr] === inputArr[lPtr-1]){
                 lPtr++;
             }